codeontap/codeontap/docs/advanced/index.md

-# CodeOnTap Development
+# Advanced

-This section is for people interested in working on the CodeOnTap Framework itself.
+This section is for people interested in contributing to the CodeOnTap framework

 ## Components